General agreement – General payment service agreement, conditions of which are applied to the Merchant.

 35. Paysera has the right to terminate provision of services according to the present Supplement without a prior warning if the Partner-Bank refuses to provide or has no right to provide the present service or use relevant card trademarks, and also if Paysera loses its right to provide relevant services.

-36. The Supplement comes into effect after the Merchant expresses his/her consent with its conditions electronically, which is considered an electronic signature, and after the Merchant submits the completed Questionnaire.
+36. The Supplement comes into effect after the Merchant expresses their consent with its conditions electronically, which is considered an electronic signature, and after the Merchant submits the completed Questionnaire.

 37. By agreeing to conditions of this Supplement, the Client confirms that s/he has all the necessary powers of attorney to order this service under the name of the legal person.